MicrosoftDocs/ATADocs/ATPDocs/atp-prerequisites.md

 > [!NOTE]
-> - If you are going to access the ATP Console from other computers, ensure that those computers trust the certificate being used by ATP Center otherwise you get a warning page that there is a problem with the website's security certificate before getting to the log in page.
+> - If you are going to access the ATP Console from other computers, ensure that those computers trust the certificate being used by Azure ATP cloud service otherwise you get a warning page that there is a problem with the website's security certificate before getting to the log in page.
-> - Starting with ATP  the ATP Gateways and Lightweight Gateways are managing their own certificates and need no administrator interaction to manage them.
+> - Starting with ATP  the ATP Standalone Sensors and Sensors are managing their own certificates and need no administrator interaction to manage them.

-## ATP Gateway requirements
+## ATP Standalone Sensor requirements
-This section lists the requirements for the ATP Gateway.
+This section lists the requirements for the ATP Standalone Sensor.
 ### General
-The ATP Gateway supports installation on a server running Windows Server 2012 R2 or Windows Server 2016 (Include server core).
+The ATP Standalone Sensor supports installation on a server running Windows Server 2012 R2 or Windows Server 2016 (Include server core).
-The ATP Gateway can be installed on a server that is a member of a domain or workgroup.
+The ATP Standalone Sensor can be installed on a server that is a member of a domain or workgroup.
-The ATP Gateway can be used to monitor Domain Controllers with Domain Functional Level of Windows 2003 and above.
+The ATP Standalone Sensor can be used to monitor Domain Controllers with Domain Functional Level of Windows 2003 and above.

-Before installing ATP Gateway running Windows 2012 R2, confirm that the following update has been installed: [KB2919355](https://support.microsoft.com/kb/2919355/).
+Before installing ATP Standalone Sensor running Windows 2012 R2, confirm that the following update has been installed: [KB2919355](https://support.microsoft.com/kb/2919355/).

 You can check by running the following Windows PowerShell cmdlet: `[Get-HotFix -Id kb2919355]`.

-For information on using virtual machines with the ATP Gateway, see [Configure port mirroring](configure-port-mirroring.md).
+For information on using virtual machines with the ATP Standalone Sensor, see [Configure port mirroring](configure-port-mirroring.md).

 > [!NOTE]
 > A minimum of 5 GB of space is required and 10 GB is recommended.
 This includes space needed for the ATP binaries, [ATP logs, and [performance logs](troubleshooting-ata-using-perf-counters.md).

 ### Server specifications
-For optimal performance, set the **Power Option** of the ATP Gateway to **High Performance**.<br>
+For optimal performance, set the **Power Option** of the ATP Standalone Sensor to **High Performance**.<br>
-An ATP Gateway can support monitoring multiple domain controllers, depending on the amount of network traffic to and from the domain controllers.
+An ATP Standalone Sensor can support monitoring multiple domain controllers, depending on the amount of network traffic to and from the domain controllers.

 >[!NOTE]
 > When running as a virtual machine dynamic memory or any other memory ballooning feature is not supported.

-For more information about the ATP Gateway hardware requirements, see [ATP capacity planning](ata-capacity-planning.md).
+For more information about the ATP Standalone Sensor hardware requirements, see [ATP capacity planning](ata-capacity-planning.md).

 ### Time synchronization
-The ATP Center server, the ATP Gateway servers, and the domain controllers must have time synchronized to within five minutes of each other.
+The Azure ATP cloud service server, the ATP Standalone Sensor servers, and the domain controllers must have time synchronized to within five minutes of each other.

 ### Network adapters
-The ATP Gateway requires at least one Management adapter and at least one Capture adapter:
+The ATP Standalone Sensor requires at least one Management adapter and at least one Capture adapter:

 -   **Management adapter** - used for communications on your corporate network.
 This adapter should be configured with the following settings: